 Neil was honored as Santa Fe’s 2001 Realtor of the Year.
 He has addressed real estate brokers from around the world at various Sotheby’s International Realty conferences, over many years.
 Neil also served as the President of the Real Estate Brokerage Manager’s Council in 1992 and Chairman of the Realtors National Marketing Institute in 1995.
 Neil has earned professional designations that include Certified Real Estate Brokerage Manager (CRB), Certified Residential Specialist (CRS) and Graduate, Realtor’s Institute (GRI).
 He earned a Bachelor of Science degree in Real Estate Finance from the University of Oregon.
 Neil was also a Master Instructor for the Real Estate Brokerage Managers Council in the 1980s and 1990s

 Neil is married to Cindy and they have two children.
 Victoria is a graduate of the University of Richmond and Washington University in St. Louis where she earned a master’s degree in Public Health.
-She now lives in the Pacific Northwest.
+She is now a research scientist in the Pacific Northwest.
 Jake is a graduate of Dartmouth College with a degree in earth sciences and now lives in the Northeast working as a geologist.

 My father’s real estate career began in 1948.
 By the time I was born 8 years later, he was well into building his highly visible real estate business and excellent reputation.
 As a result, many of my early memories are related to his business.
 As the son of a broker and entering the business at a young age, the real estate business has defined my identity to many who have known me for much of my life.